Revisto/revisto.github.io/content/index.md

 ---
 title: "I'm Revisto! 🌟🎵"
 description: "Hi!
-I'm Revisto, a developer and music producer with a passion for creating things and lots of other stuff (really).
+I'm Alireza Shabani (Revisto), a developer and music producer with a passion for creating things and lots of other stuff (really).
 I'm currently working on a few projects, including a music EP and a few bots and apps.
 I'm also learning a lot of new things.
 I'm excited to share my journey here, so stay tuned!"
 aliases: ["/", "/home", "/index.html", "revisto", "rev", "me"]
 tags: ["revisto", "developer", "music producer", "linux enthusiast", "gamer", "series lover", "learner"]
 date: "2024-07-28"